-The UAE has launched a major drive to monitor plastic waste in the seas and coastal areas of the country.
+The UAE has launched a major campaign to monitor plastic waste in its seas and coastal areas.

-Announcing the initiative on Wednesday, the Ministry of Climate Change and Environment said it would identify the main types of waste and then try to limit the amount of pollutants in the water and on beaches.
+The Ministry of Climate Change and Environment announced the initiative on Wednesday.
+It said it would identify the main types of waste and then try to limit the amount of pollutants in the water and on beaches.

 It is the latest effort from the UAE to tackle the issue, with a nationwide ban on plastic bags coming into effect from January.

-“The plastic waste monitoring programme in the UAE’s marine environment represents one of our most prominent initiatives aimed at monitoring this type of waste and taking a number of measures to limit these pollutants in all the country’s waters and beaches," said Mohamed Al Hammadi, assistant undersecretary for biodiversity and marine life sector at the ministry.
+“The plastic waste monitoring programme in the UAE’s marine environment represents one of our most prominent initiatives aimed at monitoring this type of waste and taking several measures to limit these pollutants in all the country’s waters and beaches," said Mohamed Al Hammadi, assistant undersecretary for biodiversity and marine life sector at the ministry.

 Globally, plastic waste is one of the largest sources of pollution in rivers and oceans.
-Discarded plastic, which can take decades to degrade, can harm the environment and animals, and be broken down into microplastics that find their way into human bodies, crops and rain.
-According to figures published by the Earth Day charity, the world produces five trillion plastic bags and 500 billion plastic cups every day, while people use 1.2 million plastic bottles a minute.
+Discarded plastic, which can take decades to degrade, can harm the environment and animals and be broken down into microplastics that find their way into human bodies, crops and rain.
+According to figures published by the Earth Day charity, the world produces five trillion plastic bags and 500 billion plastic cups daily, while people use 1.2 million plastic bottles a minute.

 Dubai officials last year said nine in 10 turtles and five in 10 camels found dead had plastic in their stomachs, while a UAE study showed hundreds of camels had died since 2008 because of consuming plastic.

-As part of the programme, teams from the Marine Environment Research Centre, which is affiliated to the ministry, have already carried out a study to monitor plastic waste.
-Samples of beach waste, macro and microplastics were collected from nine areas around the coast to assess the amount of waste.
-Microplastics are pieces smaller than five millimetres and macroplastics are larger.
+As part of the programme, teams from the Marine Environment Research Centre, affiliated with the ministry, have already conducted a study to monitor plastic waste.
+To assess the amount of waste, samples of beach waste, macroplastics, and microplastics were collected from nine areas around the coast.
+Microplastics are pieces smaller than five millimetres, and macroplastics are larger.

-The collection method was in line with international standards, the ministry said, and involved selecting two random areas of 100 metres, with 10 metres between each location.
-One square metre was taken in each of the two random areas to measure the amount of beach waste and macroplastics, and three areas of 0.5 square metres were chosen for measuring microplastics.
+The ministry said the collection method was in line with international standards and involved selecting two random areas of 100 metres, with 10 metres between each location.
+One square metre was taken in each of the two random areas to measure the amount of beach waste and microplastics, and three areas of 0.5 square metres were chosen for measuring microplastics.

 Seawater samples, meanwhile, were collected from 14 stations on the country's coastline to measure the quantity of microplastics.